Duling Educational and Cultural Centre

 The project aimed to address the needs of the community, while respecting the inherent values of Hakka culture.
 The design principle, grounded in sustainability and reverence for tradition, sought to transform a village beset by challenges into an environment offering a safe space for children to play and learn, and a place for villagers to meet and connect.

-The Duling project was undertaken as a nonprofit endeavor by students at the University of Hong Kong, guided by professionals through the platform of Project Mingde.
+The Duling project was undertaken as a nonprofit endeavour by students at the University of Hong Kong, guided by professionals through the platform of Project Mingde.
 It unfolded in two phases.
 Initially, renovation of the existing school building was undertaken, enhancing its structural integrity and creating an additional roof structure to shield it from further weather-induced deterioration.
 Additionally, a sustainable toilet facility was introduced to remedy the pressing hygiene issues that afflicted the school community.

-The second phase encompassed the construction of a kindergarten and cultural center for the village.
+The second phase encompassed the construction of a kindergarten and cultural centre for the village.
 This design leveraged the challenge of heavy rainfall, transforming it into a crucial resource to alleviate the community's freshwater scarcity.
 Taking into consideration the site's topography, airflow, landscape views, and culture, the building adopts a cascading form, culminating in a series of tiered roofs.
 These roofs channel rainwater into a collection lotus pond and subsequently into an underground recycling system.
 From there, clean water is eventually pumped up into the building for use.

-An embrace of cultural incluence
+An embrace of cultural influence

-Inspired by the significance of the water pond in Hakka culture, the building's design centers around a lotus pond, which serves both as a reservoir for rainwater and as a symbol of education.
+Inspired by the significance of the water pond in Hakka culture, the building's design centres around a lotus pond, which serves both as a reservoir for rainwater and as a symbol of education.
 This pond is reminiscent of intrinsic cultural heritage, while seamlessly integrating sustainability into the architectural narrative.

 Openness and versatility of the space were key considerations throughout the creative process.
 The interior classroom spaces were designed to merge with outdoor spaces, maintaining a flexible arrangement while maximizing airflow and optimizing thermal control.
 These highly configurable spaces allow users to adjust them according to their needs without being constrained by a fixed arrangement.
 This approach prioritizes the needs and preferences of the users, allowing for an interactive experience within the space.